-- (1) A person may move a honey super to an enclosed space for the purpose of extracting honey that is an apiary product. - (2) The person must move the honey super to premises within the same emergency zone and cannot enter a different emergency zone when moving the supers. - (3) Before moving the honey super, the person: - (a) must close the honey super so that no bees can enter and must ensure that the honey super remains closed until it reaches the enclosed space, and - (b) must take all practicable measures to clear bees from the honey super before loading the honey supers onto a vehicle for transport. - (4) The person transporting the honey super to the enclosed space must transport the honey super by the most direct route and cannot transport honey supers from more than one premises at a time. - (5) After transporting the honey super, the person responsible for the transport must before leaving the premises to which the honey super was transported: - (a) decontaminate the vehicle that was used to transport the honey super and any apiary equipment by scraping and cleaning any hive material that has

-- leaked from the honey super or apiary equipment and place that material into disposable garbage bag, and - (b) take all reasonable measures to ensure that the vehicle and any clothing is free from bees. - (6) If a honey super had no contact with bees in the 21 days after the honey extraction is completed, the person may move the honey super to premises within the same emergency zone.
+- (1) A person may move a honey super to an enclosed space for the purpose of extracting honey that is an apiary product. - (2) The person must move the honey super to premises within the same emergency zone and cannot enter a different emergency zone when moving the supers. - (3) Before moving the honey super, the person must: - (a) close the honey super so that no bees can enter and must ensure that the honey super remains closed until it reaches the enclosed space, and - (b) take all practicable measures to clear bees from the honey super before loading the honey supers onto a vehicle for transport. - (4) The person transporting the honey super to the enclosed space must transport the honey super by the most direct route and cannot transport honey supers from more than one premises at a time. - (5) After transporting the honey super, the person responsible for the transport must before leaving the premises to which the honey super was transported: - (a) decontaminate the vehicle that was used to transport the honey super and any apiary equipment by: - (i) scraping and cleaning any hive material that has leaked from the honey super or apiary equipment, and - (ii) placing that material into disposable garbage bag which must be sealed and stored in a way that ensures that the contents of the bag do not come into contact with bees for 21 days, and - (b) take all reasonable measures to ensure that the vehicle and any clothing is free from bees. - (6) If a honey super had no contact with bees in the 21 days after the honey extraction is completed, the person may move the honey super to premises within the same emergency zone.

-Note.
-Clause 13 of the Biosecurity Regulation 2017 requires a person to ensure that any hive or other apiary equipment owned or operated by the person is protected so that a bee from another hive cannot take any honey that is in or on that hive or apiary equipment.
+Note: Clause 13 of the Biosecurity Regulation 2017 requires a person to ensure that any hive or other apiary equipment owned or operated by the person is protected so that a bee from another hive cannot take any honey that is in or on that hive or apiary equipment.